-When creating materials it is important to use the correct asset-type.
-Notice in the image to the right (Figure 4-2.11) that is specifically indicates "Wall Paint" and the previous image for the ACT indicated "Generic".
+When creating materials, it is important to use the correct asset-type.
+Notice in the image to the right (Figure 4-2.11a) that it specifically indicates "Wall Paint" and the previous image for the ACT indicated "Generic."
 The use of Generic should be used as little as possible.
 When Revit knows what the material is, e.g. it is not Generic, the renderings are more realistic.
+Revit's new 'advanced materials' will say "Parameters" as shown in Figure 4-2.11b; use these materials whenever possible for higher quality renderings.

-With many Appearance Asset you can specify a raster image file (i.e., texture) to be used to fill or cover a surface during a rendering.
+With many Appearance Assets you can specify a raster image file (i.e., texture) to be used to fill or cover a surface during a rendering.
 This can be an actual photo of a material or a simulation.
 The main thing is the image needs to be tileable.
 This means when the image is copied over and up, to fill a surface, the edges of the image will not be apparent.
 See the two examples below (Figures 4-2.12 and 4-2.13).